risentveber/wallet-api/README.md

 ## Domain

 For detailed API documentation see `API.md`.
+You can find DDD like description at code-level in `services/transfers/domain.go`.

 ## Business assumptions

 - All IDs here are uuid4.
 - Term transfer suits better than payment.
 - No functionality for deposit/withdraw - just inner transfer.
-- Each transfer consist of one(deposit/withdraw) or two(inner) parts that. are denormalized for better read performance.
+- Each transfer consist of one(deposit/withdraw) or two(inner) parts that are denormalized (for better read performance).
 - Transfer amount rounding without any error if there is extra precision specified.

 ## Business conventions